 An Ohio State University (OSU) graduate in Accounting and Law, Nik is responsible for the financial and regulatory oversight of the foundation.
 As Treasurer of the foundation, Nik will ensure transparency in all financial transactions and help the foundation to make the most effective use of capital in execution of the foundation’s programs.

-Chair of Health & Wellness Committee
+Chair of Technology Committee

-Chair of Nepal Team Committee
+Chair of Sustainability Committee